-Is you basement floor sinking?
+Is your basement floor sinking?
 Concrete slabs in the house can sink.
 It is hard to believe that the floor in your basement could sink.
-When you think about needing to repair concrete, driveways or sidewalks usually come to mind.
+When you think about needing to repair concrete, driveways, or sidewalks, it usually comes to mind.
 It’s hard to believe that the concrete that was poured to build your home would sink.
 The funny thing about cement is it doesn’t know where it’s at.
-Concrete can settle no matter where it’s at, round the outside of your home or in it.
+Concrete can settle no matter where it’s at, around the outside of your home or in it.
 Concrete in your basement can sink and can be repaired.
-If you aren’t sure your floor is sinking, or if you think you may have a void under it, give us a call.
+If you aren’t sure your floor is sinking, or you think you may have a void under it, call us.

 Hey Kansas City, is your basement floor sinking?
 Look for these signs:

 - A gap between the wall and the ceiling